 Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

-I let Claude Fable 5, Opus 4.6 and Sonnet 4.6 each audit my own site's repo.
-Fable found a live failover bug, Opus was cheaper per result, Sonnet missed it.
+I let Claude Fable 5, Opus 4.8 and Sonnet 4.6 each audit my own site's repo.
+Fable found a live failover bug, Opus 4.8 caught nearly as much for a third of the cost, Sonnet missed it.
 Scores, costs, fix: all public.

 GTM Architect & Growth Operator · Now · 9 June 2026